• Skip to primary navigation

 Heroin use made its way into movies, too, like Pulp Fiction and Trainspotting.
 While these weren’t always desirable depictions, these kinds of movies brought heroin into the public eye.

 As the number of celebrity deaths due to heroin or related complications rose, heroin chic as an aesthetic began to fade into the background.
 A contributing factor to the decline was the death of Davide Sorrenti, a popular Italian fashion photographer from a longstanding family in the photography world.
 Much of his work glamorized addiction, including photos of models who used heroin or emulated the look.
 He died at the age of twenty-one in 1997.
-Following his death, his mother, photographer Francesca Sorrenti, spearheaded an anti-drug campaign urging magazines and advertisers to take responsibility for their role in overdose deaths, and urged them to stop showcasing young teens and drug users.
+Following his death, his mother, photographer Francesca Sorrenti, spearheaded an anti-drug campaign urging magazines and advertisers to take responsibility for their role in overdose deaths and urged them to stop showcasing young teens and drug users.

 In response to Sorrenti’s statements on the state of the industry, President Clinton spoke out about the dangers of glorifying addiction.
 By the end of 1997, the fashion business successfully pivoted away from heroin chic.

-Why a Return Is Dangerous
+Why a Return of “Heroin Chic” Is Dangerous

 Teens and young adults are consistently exposed to pressure surrounding substance abuse.
 Alcohol is prevalent throughout most aspects of Western life, and with the growing legalization of marijuana on a state level, smoking is becoming increasingly accepted.
 However, harder drugs, like heroin, are largely understood to be dangerous and highly addictive.
 As such, heroin is significantly less popular than drugs considered worthy of legalization, like pot.
-As of 2018, around 16 percent of those twelve and older were reporting smoking marijuana, while only three percent used heroin.
+As of 2018, around 16 percent of those twelve and older were reported smoking marijuana, while only three percent used heroin.

-However, the first wave of 90s heroin chic fashion normalized heroin, despite its extreme dangers.
+However, the first wave of 90s heroin chic fashion normalized heroin despite its extreme dangers.
 The fear is that the return of this style could lead to a second wave, with young people seeing heroin use as cool and trendy rather than potentially fatal.
 This could lead to a rise in abuse, addiction, and overdose deaths, worsening the already severe opioid epidemic.

 Heroin is extremely addictive.
 For some people, a few times is all it takes to develop a habit, creating a downward spiral that won’t be easy to escape.
 When drugs like heroin aren’t treated with the seriousness they deserve, use is likely to escalate, particularly among those who may not have considered drug use before.

 Heroin use is never cool, regardless of what pop culture trends, like the return of the heroin chic aesthetic, might imply.
 For help with addiction to heroin or other substances, contact FHE Health today.
-With comprehensive inpatient and outpatient treatment programs, our resources can help those struggling with drug or alcohol addiction forger a brighter tomorrow.
+With comprehensive inpatient and outpatient treatment programs, our resources can help those struggling with drug or alcohol addiction forge a brighter tomorrow.

 Filed Under: Featured for Drug Addiction, Drug Addiction